maruyamamasaya/Portfolio/README.en.md

 ### Basic authentication

-The `/developer_edit` page should be protected with Basic authentication.
+`/developer_edit` is protected with Basic authentication.
 Set your credentials in `.env.local`:

 ```env
 BASIC_AUTH_USERNAME=your_username